allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 out.println(buff.getInt());
 ```

-Note the `allocateDirect` method that allocates the off-heap memory unlike a similar method: `allocate` that allocates
+Note the `allocateDirect` method that allocates off-heap memory unlike a similar method: `allocate` that allocates
 on-heap memory.
 The behavior of both methods can be compared with the help of a profiler
 (I will use [jConsole](https://openjdk.java.net/tools/svc/jconsole/)).
 The following programs allocate 1GB of memory,
 respectively, on-heap and off-heap: